yuhangwang/revised_propka/README.md

 ```

 You also need to install [ProDy](http://prody.csb.pitt.edu/downloads/)
-which is used for parsing PDB/DCD files.
+which is needed for parsing PDB/DCD files.
 ```
 pip install -U ProDy
 ```